This feature is used to develop ETL definitions.

 Import - XML.

-This function imports and overwrites the ETL Definition as an XML file.
+This function imports and overwrites the ETL Definition from an XML file.

-Select the definition from the table list on the ETL Definitions page and click the Import—XML menu option.
+Select the definition from the table list on the ETL Definitions page, then click Import > XML.

-A pop-up window is displayed for configuration.
-Select the XML file from the local folder and click the Import XML button.
-The definition file is imported and overwrites the selected ETL Definition item in the table list.
+A pop-up window opens for configuration.
+Select the XML file from the local folder, then click the Import XML button.
+The definition file is imported, overwriting the selected ETL Definition item in the table list.

-After successfully importing the definition, a confirmation message is displayed in the top-right hand corner.
+After successfully importing the definition, a confirmation message appears in the top-right corner.

 Definition Locks.

-This function identifies the ETL Definitions locked for design modifications and permits the FlowWright Admin user to unlock the specific or all definitions.
+This function identifies ETL Definitions that are locked for design modifications and allows the FlowWright Admin user to unlock specific or all definitions.

-Attempting to modify (design) an existing ETL Definition locked by another user results in an alert message as shown below.
+Attempting to modify (design) an existing ETL Definition locked by another user results in an alert, as shown below.

-Select the Security—Definition Locks menu option on the ETL Definitions page.
+Select Security > Definition Locks on the ETL Definitions page.

-The locked ETL definitions are listed on a new page as below.
+The locked ETL definitions are listed on a new page, as shown.

-Select the locked definition and right-click to unlock it.
+Select the locked definition, then right-click it to unlock.

-Select the FlowWright user and right-click to unlock all the definitions.
+Select the FlowWright user, then right-click to unlock all definitions.

 Usage.

-This function generates a graph representing the usage count of the ETL Definitions.
+This function generates a graph showing the usage count of the ETL Definitions.

-The usage graph is rendered as below.
-Use the mouse cursor on the graph to understand the count.
+The usage graph is shown below.
+Use the mouse cursor on the graph to view the count.